Space shuttle Enterprise docks at New York museum home

 Enterprise drew more crowds on Wednesday on the banks of the Hudson to watch the NASA spacecraft make its final approach to its new floating home on Manhattan's west side.

-Enterprise was originally going to be named Constitution in honour of the bicentennial of the U.S. Constitution.
-But a fierce letter-writing campaign by Star Trek fans convinced the White House to name it Enterprise after the fictitious spaceship that Captain Kirk and Mr Spock flew to the front lines of an intergalactic battle with the Klingons on the popular TV show.
+Enterprise was originally going to be named Constitution in honor of the bicentennial of the U.S. Constitution.
+But a fierce letter-writing campaign by Star Trek fans convinced the White House to rename it Enterprise after the fictitious spaceship that Captain Kirk and Mr Spock flew to the frontlines of an intergalactic battle with the Klingons on the popular TV show.

 Experts say Enterprise captured the hearts and minds of many by embodying the best of American ingenuity.